Intrepid Potash: Now Selling Water?

 Potash Segment Valuation

-In my previous articles I had implied that Intrepid Potash was worth roughly $300m.
+In my previous articles, I had implied that Intrepid Potash was worth roughly $300m.
 I derived this from the fact that it is significantly cheaper than its peers on all metrics.
 Also, I suspect that Intrepid Potash should be at least worth close to its book value, $400m, particularly when we notice that the majority of its PPE is made up of machinery and equipment as well as minerals.
 For instance, if needed, these minerals could be sold next door to Mosaic.

 Hidden Tax Assets

-In a different previous article I had commented on Intrepid's hidden tax assets.
-I will not repeat myself here, apart from adding a quote from Intrepid's management, from last summer's earnings call in 2016 Q2
+In a different previous article, I had commented on Intrepid's hidden tax assets.
+I will not repeat myself here, apart from adding a quote from Intrepid's management, from last summer's earnings call in 2016 Q2:

-[...]because of our significant NOLs, we don't anticipate paying cash taxes in the near future
+[...] because of our significant NOLs, we don't anticipate paying cash taxes in the near future

 Hedge Funds buying Intrepid

-I had been scratching my head for the past month on why Prem Watsa would buying 12.9% of Intrepid.
+I had been scratching my head for the past month on why Prem Watsa would be buying 12.9% of Intrepid.
 And why Renaissance Technologies had also purchased Intrepid (albeit before the share dilution).
 Now it makes a little more sense.

 Conclusion

 On the one hand, potash pricing remains depressed.
-Intrepid Potash's net realized sales price of $240 is still quite far off its 5 year average (see graph below).
+Intrepid Potash's net realized sales price of $240 is still quite far off its 5-year average (see graph below).
 Every month that goes by more and more commentators are expecting potash prices to show a strong improvement and it seems that this improvement has been very slow in materializing.

 Potassium Chloride (Muriate of Potash) Spot Price data by YCharts

-On the other hand, I humbly believe that Intrepid Potash's ability to sell water to fracking companies might provide Intrepid Potash with some much needed cash flow until Trio profitability finally firms up.
+On the other hand, I humbly believe that Intrepid Potash's ability to sell water to fracking companies might provide Intrepid Potash with some much-needed cash flow until Trio profitability finally firms up.

 This article is not a recommendation to purchase shares of any of the securities mentioned.
 Please do your own due diligence to reach your own conclusions.
 If you have enjoyed reading this article, please click "Follow" to get more articles of mine in real time.